 Here, adults can have fun singing their hearts out during Karaoke night and kids can enjoy in the wild tales of Red Beard.
 There are even real shark teeth hidden in the sand outside for the kids to find.
 How fun is that?

-Kids club with daily crafts and pirate adventures.
+As if all that was enough there is even kids club with daily crafts and pirate adventures.

 Shops, dining and adventures.
 We chose to board the Royal Conquest for pirate adventure.
 Your kids get to enjoy a day being honorary pirates while parents get to relax enjoying the view and unlimited beer and wine.